transatomic/reactor/README.md

 # Transatomic Reactor Documentation

-Welcome to the main repository for Transatomic's reactor design documents!
+Welcome to the main repository for Transatomic's reactor design documents.
 We're very glad to be open-publishing our work, and we hope it will support a wide range of molten salt reactor research and development efforts.

 The subdirectories are organized as follows: